 Dramat Head Rigger

 Head Riggers will be required to have attended the Basic Rigging /Fly System Workshops and to have demonstrated a complete working knowledge of the material covered.
-He/she should have served as assistant to the Head Rigger on at least one previous main stage production.
-He/she will also have a working knowledge of the genie lift.
+They should have served as assistant to the Head Rigger on at least one previous main stage production.
+They will also have a working knowledge of the genie lift.

 Asst.
 Riggers will be required to have attended the Basic Rigging/Fly System Workshops and to have demonstrated a complete working knowledge of the material covered.
 It is preferred that they will have worked fly crew on at least one previous show.

 Secure a copy of the complete set of design plans, including ground plan, sections, and elevations.

 Working with the TD, familiarize yourself with all set elements.